Autodesk/machine-collaboration-utility/README.md

 ### Build it from scratch
 Interested in building from scratch?
 Check out instructions [here](documentation/BUILDING.md)

+### How to set up
+See instructions on the wiki page: https://github.com/Autodesk/machine-collaboration-utility/wiki

 ### Join the conversation
 For questions, feedback, or anything else, join the conversation on [Slack](https://mcu-community.herokuapp.com/)
 <br/>